-Consider approval of the Payment of Claims as presented in Attachment 1-3A with supporting details provided in Attachment 1-3B.
+Approve the Payment of Claims as presented in Attachment 1-3A with supporting details provided in Attachment 1-3B.

 Attachment A presents the warrants to be drawn against the invoices received by the Sites Project Authority through April 6, 2020.